 A multi-family yard sale will bring much more traffic than a single-family sale.
 Be sure to keep any receipts for expenses such as; advertising, price stickers, marking pens, signage supplies, refreshments, etc., to be split later among each family.

-For multi-family yard sales, use different colored stickers for each family, or mark stickers with each family’s initials.
-As items sell, peel off the stickers and place them on sheets of paper with each family’s name at the top of a column.
+For multi-family yard sales, use different colored stickers for each family or mark stickers with their initials.
+As items sell, peel off the stickers and place them in columns under each family’s name.
+Total up at the end of the day.